 Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
-This week Manchester United hit Blackburn for seven while Arsenal also won, but Chelsea and Manchester City dropped points.
+This week, there were big wins for Fulham, Chelsea and Manchester City, while Arsenal lost again.